nomis52/ola/tools/e133/README.md

 ## Gen 2 TODO list

-* Define a message which includes the IP:Port::UID and send this when a device connects to a controller.
-* Implement the controller mesh
+* Send information about learnt devices across the controller mesh.
 * Implement a controller which finds all devices, then sends a TCP_CONNS_STATS2 message to each, and check the response matches what we know from the controller mesh.